-I personally invest hours of time – day and night – in learning new things.
+I invest hours – day and night – learning new things.

 You don’t have to sit on your laptop and go through an expensive course, but there is so much content available at your disposal.

-I listen to sales podcasts instead of music while I work most days, and even when I am taking some time to relax at the weekend I’ll use my phone podcast app to listen to a few episodes whenever I can.
+I listen to sales podcasts instead of music while I work most days, and even when I am taking some time to relax at the weekend, I’ll use my phone podcast app to listen to a few episodes whenever possible.

-Make the most of times when you have silence.
-When I drive, an audiobook can be played.
+Make the most of the times when you have silence.
+For example, when I drive, an audiobook can be played.
 When at the gym, podcasts or audiobooks can be consumed.

 First and foremost, you must listen to what prospects say.
-If you don’t hear anything when they talk, how can you tailor your message and solution, let alone the conversation to help them as best you can?
-Listen to what is said by a prospect, understand their problems, reasoning and goals.
-What is the need, why is there a need?
-If you know the answers to these questions, however basic they may seem, you can at least tailor your response to get into the heart of the problem and solve it.
-There is nothing less engaging in sales than a generic-sounding, almost scripted sales person talking.
+If you don’t hear anything when they talk, how can you tailor your message and solution, let alone the conversation, to help them as best you can?
+Listen to what is said by a prospect, and understand their problems, reasoning, and goals.
+What is the need, and why is there a need?
+If you know the answers to these questions, however essential they may seem, you can at least tailor your response to get into the heart of the problem and solve it.
+There is nothing less engaging in sales than a generic-sounding, almost scripted salesperson talking.

-The natural second part to listening to a prospect is to actually have a great understanding of the market and the problems they have.
+The natural second part of listening to a prospect is to have a great understanding of the market and the problems they have.
 Your product/service knowledge must be exemplary.
-There is no excuse to not have the best knowledge of what you sell on your team – if you haven’t got the best knowledge of it, you operate at a disadvantage.
+There is no excuse not to have the best knowledge of what you sell on your team – if you haven’t got the best knowledge of it, you operate at a disadvantage.

 Nobody wants to speak to a person who can’t help them.
-You need to really understand how to direct and guide the client from their current situation toward the successful outcome.
-This requires a level of skill, knowledge and experience.
-If you feel you lack any one of those 3 factors, do whatever you can to build on them.
-Ask to watch how a client is onboarded and serviced if you feel the experience is lacking.
+You must understand how to direct and guide clients from their current situation toward a successful outcome.
+This requires a level of skill, knowledge, and experience.
+If you feel you lack any of those three factors, do whatever you can to build on them.
+For example, ask to watch how a client is onboarded and serviced if you feel the experience lacks.
 Or brush up on your product knowledge if you can’t answer tricky questions well.

-You must ask a question that extracts the information you need from the prospect, but also one that moves them to think about the situation in a different way so they can see the right path to solving the problem.
+You must ask a question that extracts the information you need from the prospect and moves them to think about the situation differently so they can see the right path to solving the problem.
 Get them to see things in a new light.
 It is much like solving a moving puzzle, but nobody said sales was easy!

-Before going into a call, think about this: if in every situation the prospect knew the right way to get to the outcome they wanted, they would have done it already.
-The sales person wouldn’t need to add any value, or solve any problems.
-So, think about what the real problem is, or what the real solution is.
-Educate and consult on how the prospect and account can reach the outcome.
-It is your job to have them realize the correct way to reach the goal.
+Before going into a call, think about this: if the prospect knew the right way to get to the outcome they wanted in every situation, they would have done it already.
+The salesperson wouldn’t need to add any value or solve any problems.
+So, think about what the real problem is or what the real solution is.
+Then, educate and consult on how the prospect and account can reach the outcome.
+It is your job to have them realize the correct way to get the goal.

-One thing it is vital to remember in the world of sales today is that control is key.
-You will wait forever for the perfect prospect to stumble into your pipeline who books your next calls for you and asks to have your AE join the next call at the right stage.
+It is vital to remember in the world of sales today that control is key.
+You will wait forever for the perfect prospect to stumble into your pipeline who books your following calls for you and asks to have your AE join the next call at the right stage.
 Sales is like training to be a tennis player.
-The sales person in many ways is the instructor who is dictating the speed and direction of the rally, or the conversation.
-They adjust what they are doing according to how the other player is working, but ultimately, they are the instructor.
-The instructor is there to teach the other player and to help them break through the walls and steps they need to get through in order to be successful.
+In many ways, the salesperson is the instructor dictating the speed and direction of the rally or the conversation.
+They adjust what they do according to how the other player works, but ultimately, they are the instructor.
+The instructor is there to teach the other player and help them break through the walls and steps they need to get through to succeed.

 Recap: Becoming A Rainmaker

 Of course, this must be done tactfully.
-There is a level to which you can’t tell your prospect the next call WILL be at a specific time and date, and they WILL bring their VP on the call, etc. You need to establish the control cleverly, by explaining why the VP needs to be on the call, for example.
-After all, if sales people had zero control they would spend all of their time talking to lower level employees who couldn’t actually implement a change at senior level.
+For example, there is a level to which you can’t tell your prospect the next call WILL be at a specific time and date, and they WILL bring their VP on the call, etc. It would help if you established the control cleverly by explaining why the VP needs to be on the call, for example.
+After all, if salespeople had zero control, they would spend all their time talking to lower-level employees who couldn’t implement a change at the senior level.